 CHOREA: Random, purposeless, fleeting movements, that flow from one body part to another.

-HEMIBALISMUS: A high amplitude flailing of the limbs on one side of the body.
+HEMIBALLISMUS: A high amplitude flailing (like throwing a ball) of the limbs on one side of the body.

-Restless Leg Syndrome: A sydrome where an uncomfortable feeling occurs in the legs on lying still at night that creates an urge to move.
+RESTLESS LEG SYNDROME : A syndrome where an uncomfortable feeling occurs in the legs during periods of relaxation - eg - lying still at night, that creates an urge to move.
 This movement resolves the discomfort.

-Paroxysmal Dyskinesias: Involuntary movements that occur only intermintently.
-They can be triggered by mmovement (Kinesogenic) or be spontaneous (Nonkinesogenic).
+PAROXYSMAL DYSKINESIAS: Involuntary movements that occur only intermittently.
+They can be triggered by movement (Kinesogenic) or be spontaneous (Nonkinesogenic).